French political spotlight falls on Air France-KLM's Airbus/Boeing split order

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air France-KLMâ€™s Split Order Disregards Politics".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air France-KLMâ€™s Split Order Disregards Politics".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.